brandonjschwartz/engineering-website/README.md

 Open [http://localhost:9778/](http://localhost:9778/) to view the website

-Create or edit a blog post. all posts are in src/documents/posts
+Create or edit a blog post. all posts are in _posts

-    touch src/documents/posts/best-restaurants.html.md
+    touch _posts/best-restaurants.html.md

 if it looks good on your localhost commit and push your changes